fdspoto/ADM-2018-Group-24-HW3/README.md

   - The implementation of the Geomap that searches accomodations according to a location and its radius.

 2. `map.html`:
-this html file is an example of the application of the last part of the homework.
+this html file, that can be seen [here](https://nbviewer.jupyter.org/github/Rezaprh/ADM-2018-Group-24-HW3/blob/master/map.html), is an example of the application of the last part of the homework.
 In the example the user provides the coordinates [29.50306, -98.44768] and want to see the available apartments in a distance of 10 km.